mynorth/jobs/experienced-full-stack-ruby-engineer.md

 ## Benefits ##

 Our pay is competitive and based on your experience.
-Our benefits include outstanding healthcare, a 401 K plan, and after one year, stock options.
+Our benefits include outstanding healthcare, and a 401 K plan.
 We fund attendance and participation in tech conferences and support and/or contributions to open source projects that we use or create.
 Relocation assistance available.

 ## How to Apply ##